 Why study Latin at APSU?

-Students with a Latin specialization will earn a deeper understanding of Classical Studies, Classical Civilizations, and the rich culture of the time.
+Students with a Latin concentration will earn a deeper understanding of Classical Studies, Classical Civilizations, and the rich culture of the time.
 Courses include: Women in Antiquity, Mythology, Rhetoric, and many others.

 Austin Peay’s foreign language faculty is deeply vested not only in the area in which we teach but in our students as well.
 We tend to have smaller classes than larger universities, and the result of this is that our students get an enormous amount of individual attention.
 We work hard to provide opportunities for students to have as much direct contact with languages as possible.